 If we are not using Vue Router, we don't have to make a SPA website but just make multiple pages.
 Also, a state manager can be made by having functions that update and subscribe the data.

-7. Potential ideas
+7. Additional ideas

 These are the ideas that I thought would be a nice feature for Performance Farm.
-However, these ideas should be discussed more and they have lower priorities.
+The priority is the same as the order.